Worst-case analysis of restarted primal-dual hybrid gradient on totally unimodular linear programs: Analysis of restarted PDHG on totally unimodular linear programs

 [0]{n}

-\begin{lemma} Suppose the matrix $ $ is nonsingular where $\V$ is a totally unimodular matrix with $\LFrows$ rows, and $\v$ is a vector of length $n+1$.
-Assume there exists a positive integer $\M$ such that for each $i \in [n+1]$ there exists a integer $k_i$ such that $\v_i = k_i / \M$.
+\begin{lemma} Suppose the matrix $ $ is nonsingular where $\V$ is a totally unimodular matrix with $\LFrows$ rows, and $\v$ is a vector of length $\LFrows+1$ with rational entries.
+Let $\M$ be a positive integer such that for each $i \in [\LFrows+1]$, there exists an integer $k_i$ such that $\v_i = k_i / \M$.
 Then

 \end{lemma}